COUC 604 Crisis Counseling

 Suicide Intervention Plan Assignment

 The student will be given a case study on a client who is actively suicidal.
 Using the texts and notes from this course, the student will be required to give a step-by-step intervention plan as well as a treatment plan that covers a 3-month action plan complete with appropriate goal setting and interventions.
-No title page or abstract is necessary.
-(CLOs: B, C, D, F)
+The paper must be 4½ – 5 pages in length and follow current APA format.
+(CLO: B, C, D, F)

 Benchmark Crisis Intervention Plan Assignment

 The purpose of this assignment is for the student, as the crisis interventionist, to learn an organized approach when working with individuals in crisis.
 In addition, the student is asked to be able to critically evaluate news worthy information in his/her community or nation to determine what constitutes crises.
-This challenges the student to begin viewing the needs of individuals and communities through the lens of a crisis interventionist rather than an individual readings about tragic events, the student becomes an individual reading about the possible needs of those around him/her, opening his/her therapeutic heart to reaching out to others in need.
+This challenges the student to begin viewing the needs of individuals and communities through the lens of a crisis interventionist.
+Rather than an individual reading about tragic events, the student becomes an individual reading about the possible needs of those around him/her, opening his/her therapeutic heart to reaching out to others in need.
 Being a crisis interventionist means being someone open to recognizing individuals and communities in crisis, recognizing the threats, being equipped and ready to intervene.
 Short of hands-on experience, this is an effective way to learn intervention strategies.
 The student will take the information from the text, knowledge from his/her experience in the field, along with other course work and apply it to a real life circumstance that has been reported in the media.
-ALTHOUGH there are three sections to this assignment it is all one assignment and must be submitted as one document.
-(CLOs: A, B, C, D, F)
+Although there are three sections to this assignment it is all one assignment and must be submitted as one document.
+The assignment must be 4½-5½ pages in length and be in current APA format.
+(CLO: A, B, C, D, F)

 Quiz: Dispositions Reflection